course-details-portlet

 (i) The test series: A series of automated tests.
 Counting tests must be performed under supervision.

-(ii) The project: A programming project developed iteratively to gradually higher levels of ambition.
+(ii) The project: An individual programming project developed iteratively to gradually higher levels of ambition.

 Only one joint grade is achieved in the course.
 To pass the course, a passing level must have been reached both in the test series and project.
 If the level achieved in these two components differ, the grade will be determined by the lowest level.

-In the event of voluntary repetition, fail (F) or valid absence, the entire portfolio must be retaken in a semester with teaching.
+In the event of voluntary repetition, fail (F) or valid absence, the entire portfolio must be retaken.

 Specific conditions